 Mazda Check & Add Power Steering Fluid

 This guide provides instructions on how to add power steering fluid to a Mazda vehicle.
-The pictures on this guide are from a 2015 Mazda 5, but the procedure is similar for other models, including Mazda 3, 6, CX-5, etc.
+The pictures in this guide are from a 2015 Mazda 5, but the procedure is similar for other models, including Mazda 3, 6, CX-5, etc.

 Symptoms